parker-macdonald/rash/doc/USER_GUIDE.md

 echo i am $(whoami), thanks for asking
 ```

-The result of `whoami` gets set as the third argument to echo, so if `whoami` prints `parker`, `parker` ends up getting printed.
+The result of `whoami` gets set as the third argument to echo, so if `whoami` prints `root`, `i am root, thanks for asking` ends up getting printed.

-Another useful thing you can do with subshells is run a command with an set environment variable without changing environment variables of the current shell.
+Another useful thing you can do with subshells is run a command with a set environment variable without changing environment variables of the current shell.

 ```bash
 echo $(export a=5; echo $a) # 5